The 7 Best Dog Bowls Australia: Tested & Reviewed 2023

-Arthritic dogs will particularly appreciate raised access to their food and water.
+I have an arthritic dog who particularly appreciates raised access to his food and water.

 This is more about your environment than your dog, but it’s worth mentioning here.
 It is no secret that ants are attracted to dog food.
 It is highly unpleasant for all involved when they decide to feast on your dog’s food before they get to it.

 To avoid this, there are specific ant-proof dog bowls that keep those pesky critters out of your dog’s meal with no harmful chemicals involved at all.